hmontero1205/pygrader/README.md

        \_ hwN
 ```

 For GitHub-based assignments, the `hwN` subdirectory will be a clone of the skeleton code and is used for pulling in submissions tags.
-For Canvas-based assignments, there will be a directory for each student (see [hw1/README.md](hw1/README.md) for more details).
+For Canvas-based assignments, there will be a directory for each student.

 ### grades.json
 This is a JSON representation of your grading progress for a given hw.
 It takes the following form: